tea and how to make ice tea

 https://ratetea.com/topic/grades-of-tea/17/

-Whole-leaf teas need longer infusion times, whereas broken leaf teas require shorter steeping, and fannings and dust infuse the fastest.
+Whole-leaf teas need longer infusion times, whereas broken-leaf teas require shorter steeping, and fannings and dust infuse the fastest.
 Whole-leaf teas are also best for multiple infusions.

 CTC teas

-CTC stands for crush, tear, curl.
+CTC stands for crush, tear, and curl.
 The tea leaves are passed through a machine with sharp teeth, which essentially minces the leaf.

 There are different grades of CTC teas, and here are some of them.